-Are you looking for something meaningful to do shortly after (or before) retirement?
-How about volunteering with AVC to share your wealth of knowledge and skills?
-Armenia needs you!
+Are you looking for something meaningful to do after retirement?
+Volunteer with AVC’s Senior Corps and share your wealth of knowledge and skills!

 Want to check what specific volunteer placements are available now?
 Click here.